Long-Form Content to Drive Web Traffic

 Reach is up

 And this is in part down to the quality of the content that we create, as well as our integration within the marketing team.
-We’re always careful to be scientifically accurate, especially as we work with the TRI Directors of Hair and Skin and Biosubstrates, and in some cases we bring in external expertise from our extended network for additional input.
-This is paying off, and the TRI website is considered an educational authority in relation to cosmetic science and personal care.
-This is important for building trust and respect within the scientific community, as well as building credability with search engines (AI and ‘normal’).
+We’re always careful to be scientifically accurate, and in some cases we bring in external expertise from our extended network.

 The ConsultaChem Difference